 - One Sunu Band.

 - One micro USB to USB charging cable.

 - A welcome insert and a Sunu decal with one of our favorite inspirational quotes: “Life is either a daring adventure or nothing.” – Helen Keller

 Getting to Know Sunu band

 The Sunu Band is the first intelligent mobility aid that is designed to improve navigation for the blind and visually impaired.
 Sunu Band combines a sonar or echolocation sensor with a high resolution vibrating actuator that the user can feel.
 Vibrations gently inform the user about objects or obstacles up to 15 feet away.
 Sunu Band augments awareness of the user’s personal space and reduces accidents, ultimately providing a more confident and enjoyable mobility experience.
-On top of that Sunu Band comes with additional and upgradable functions thanks to its integration with the Sunu App available for iPhones (and soon on Android devices).
+On top of that, Sunu Band comes with additional features (or apps) and upgradable functions thanks to its integration with the Sunu App which is available for iPhone and Android and include:

 - Haptic Watch: Discreetly tell time without others taking notice by using vibratory pulses.